BardicDefense/purple-hack/lore.md

 ### Marrakesh, Morroco

 Population 3,400.
-A rapidly growing sunburnt crossroads, Marrakesh is a magnet for travelers crossing the Atlas mountains into Takrur.
-Its market is not as well-traveled as Salā's up the coast, but it has less of a military presence, ruled instead by a merchantile elite.
+A rapidly growing sunburnt crossroads of a town, Marrakesh is a magnet for travelers crossing the Atlas mountains into Takrur.
+Its market is not as well-traveled and varied as Anfa's or Salā's on the coast, but it has less of a military presence, ruled instead by a merchantile elite.

 - _Exports: Spices, copper goods, animal byproducts, silk_
 - _Imports: Salt, iron tools, fine textiles_